Consumption in Hong Kong

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit Hong Kong SAR Purchasing Managers’ Index (PMI) fell to 44.5 in July, after rising to 49.6 in June from 43.9 in May.
+The IHS Markit Hong Kong SAR Purchasing Managers’ Index (PMI) rose to 47.7 in September from 44.0 in August.